Massachusetts House of Representatives' 3rd Essex district

-Massachusetts House of Representatives' 3rd Essex district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
+Massachusetts House of Representatives' 3rd Essex district is one of 160 districts included in the lower house of the Massachusetts General Court.
 It covers part of the city of Haverhill in Essex County.
 Democrat Andy Vargas of Haverhill has represented the district since 2017.

 The current district geographic boundary overlaps with that of the Massachusetts Senate's 1st Essex district.